Announcing an Innovative, Comprehensive Social Advancement Agenda that Can End Our Dark Times

 As our political system's functioning declined, a small elite’s share of national income boomed

-Upper corporate managers benefited massively from the profit boom created by the growing value generated by their employees.
+Large corporations’ managers benefited massively from the profit boom created by the growing value generated by their employees.
 About 2/3 of our top 0.1% in income are top corporate managers.
+They are empowered to create extraordinary degrees of social harm.
+Reasons exist to be concerned about their power and character.
+Read more.

 Average Income Ratio: Top 0.1%/Bottom 90% & Confidence in Congress